agude/agude.github.io/_books/look_to_windward.md

 influence larger events.
 In {{ c1 }}, this plays out through the death of almost every character in a mission to capture or recover a Mind that proves meaningless to the war effort.
-In {{ this_book }}, it's shown through Zlepe's seemingly urgent mission to warn of the genocidal plot---a plot that was doomed from the start.
+In {{ this_book }}, it's shown through Zlepe's seemingly urgent mission to warn of Quilan's genocidal plot---a plot that was doomed from the start.
 In both cases, the characters' actions have no impact on the wider galaxy.

-Both books examine the Culture through their enemies' eyes---enemies who lost wars that the Culture initiated---and explore the moral ambiguities of the Culture's military interventions made in the name of improvement.
+Both books examine the Culture through their enemies' eyes---enemies who lost wars that the Culture initiated---and explore the moral ambiguities of the Culture's military interventions to reshape other societies.

 ## {{ the_wasteland_nolink }}

 The connection between these books is reinforced by their titles: both {{
 this_book }} and {{ c1 }} are drawn from {{ elliots }} {{ the_wasteland }}. {{
-this_book }} weaves the poem's imagery throughout: Masaq' Hub literally "_turn[s] the wheel and look[s] to windward_"; Zlepe's fate mirrors Phlebas, who died on a voyage and whose remains are caught circling the galaxy like a whirlpool;
-and the eDust assassin embodies "_fear in a handful of dust_."
+this_book }} weaves the poem's imagery throughout: Masaq' Hub literally "_turn[s] the wheel and look[s] to windward_"; Zlepe's fate mirrors that of Phlebas, who died during a voyage and is trapped forever in a whirlpool, just as Zlepe dies in space with his body doomed to orbit the galaxy; and the eDust assassin embodies "_fear in a handful of dust_."

 {{ this_book }} shares {{ the_wasteland }}'s focus on death and rebirth.
 These
 themes are emphasized[^lampshade] through parallel events: Ibm Dolince's death, where he chooses to let his physical body die and upload his mind, paired with Nisil Tchasole's rebirth into a new body.
 Both the Chelgrians and the Culture back up their minds to allow them to be reborn; into a heaven for the Chelgrians or a new body for the Culture.
 Admiral Huyler is just such a mind.
 Quilan's suicidal mission is driven by his wife's total death, which prevented her rebirth.
+The mission itself is targetting "dead" Culture citizens whose minds are stored in the Hub.
 The Hub itself has experienced death, rebirth from backup, another death, and was then transfer to its current form on Masaq'.
 Both the Hub and Quilan ultimately choose suicide and complete erasure from existence.

 [^lampshade]:
     {{ the_author }} [lampshades][lampshade] this: